Truth in broadcasting used to be an accepted practice, but in today’s Trump-dominated world, it is regarded as an antiquated concept.

 The media business changed due to media monopolization.
 Public opinion still mattered, but viewers had fewer alternative choices.
-This was accompanied by a major decline in media ethics.
+This was accompanied by the major decline in media ethics.
 “Truth in broadcasting” became an idealized journalistic concept.
-Money and ratings became more important than spending money on the multi-tiered staff needed to operate quality newsrooms.
+Money and ratings became more important than spending money on the multi-tiered staffs needed to operate quality newsrooms.

-Instead, networks sought cheaper shows to fill time slots, even when the talent and concept of a specific show were fabricated and dishonest.
+Instead, networks sought cheaper shows to fill time slots, even when the talent and concept of a specific show was fabricated and dishonest.

 All this helps explain how NBC promoted Donald Trump in the show, “The Apprentice,” as a successful entrepreneur and businessman even when it was apparent that he was a failed businessman, with a shady and corrupt past, as well as a man accused by numerous women of making unwanted sexual advances.
 Instead, as this New Yorker article found, the “original show had painted the bankrupt Trump as a respected mogul.”
 In reality, he was a huckster and a fraud.